What is early ovulation?

 After a pregnancy

 The cycle may be irregular after a pregnancy, and while/after breastfeeding.
 This means that ovulation may occur early in the cycle.
-This is why the app gives many red days in the beginning and until the cycle becomes a bit more regular again.
-The app will always be able to give green days after ovulation, regardless of irregular cycle or breastfeeding.
+This is why the algorithm gives many red days in the beginning and until the cycle becomes a bit more regular again.
+The algorithm will always be able to give green days after ovulation, regardless of irregular cycle or breastfeeding.

 What is early ovulation?